rpietro/planout_edx/planout_edx.md

 [PlanOut](https://facebook.github.io/planout/) allows for the design and deployment of randomized experiments evaluating the impact of a group of interventions on a specific set of outcomes.
 Released under a [BSD or  Berkeley Software Distribution License](https://github.com/facebook/planOut/blob/master/LICENSE), PlanOut allows for these designs to be created in two different ways: Python classes or [JSON (JavaScript Object Notation)](http://json.org/) files generated from the compilation of PlanOut scripts.
 The PlanOut scripting language provides logical operators, matrices and flow control.

-Among the operators made available through PlanOut for randomization, in our project we made use of the following:
+Among the random assignment operators made available through PlanOut for randomization, in our project we made use of the following:

 1. UniformChoice: all arms have the same probability of being selected
 2. WeightedChoice: allows for the specification of a probability for each arm